david419kr/sd-forge-int8-compat/README.md

 Compatibility patch extension for Forge Neo INT8 inference.
 It mitigates dtype mismatch failures when using Anima models with `Diffusion in Low Bits` set to `int8` or `int8 (fp16 LoRA)`.

+When running Anima models in INT8 mode on Forge Neo, generation may feel up to nearly 1.5x faster depending on the prompt, resolution, sampler settings, GPU, and LoRA stack.

 ## Problem

 During Anima INT8 loading, some Linear layers can be excluded from INT8 quantization.
 Those fallback layers may keep the checkpoint's original `fp16` weights while the model input arrives as `bf16`, which can fail with: